Estimated reading time: 4 minutes

 Dress them in sensible, warm outerwear

-Small dogs, and especially those without much hair, will benefit from a dog coat or jumper, especially when there is a chill in the air.
-Older dogs, and young puppies can also find it difficult to control their body temperatures and maintain body heat.
+Small dogs, especially those without much hair, will benefit from a dog coat or jumper, especially when there is a chill in the air.
+Older and young puppies can also find it difficult to control their body temperatures and maintain body heat.